How To Unlock Your Android Phone [June 2020]

 We’ve all been there.
 You accidentally enter the wrong password into your phone too many times and suddenly, you’re locked out of the device for good.
-Maybe your kid or a friend of yours took your phone and, as a joke or an accident, entered the wrong code one too many times.
-Maybe it’s your secondary phone and it’s been sitting in a drawer for a couple months and now you need it – but you forgot the code.
 With photos of our friends and family, our entire music collection, and our contacts library saved on our devices, one can’t just be expected to hard reset the phone if something goes wrong with the passcode on the device.

 Try Variations on Your Passcode